Request a Proposal

 2. Ignoring Long-Term Reserve Fund Planning

 Reserve funds aren’t optional, they're essential.
 Alberta law requires condos to conduct a reserve fund study every five years.
+Understanding the full scope of reserve fund planning and forecasting is critical for long-term financial health.
 But too often, boards underfund their reserves, assuming major repairs can be delayed or handled later.

 The risk?
 A sudden roof replacement or elevator breakdown can force special assessments, leaving owners frustrated and property values vulnerable.